naldodj/naldodj-mergepdf/README.md

 ## 📄 Licença

 Distribuído sob a licença MIT.
-Veja `LICENSE.md` para mais detalhes.
+Veja `LICENSE` para mais detalhes.